dzejpi/godot-4-3d-base-project/README.md

 ## How to start

 Clone this repository into your working folder and open `project.godot` in some text editor.
-Once open, edit these lines:
+Once open, edit this line:

 ```
 config/name="Godot 4 3D Sample Project"